Sort By Column Design pattern

 Solution

-Each column headline/label is a link.
-When the label is clicked, the rows in the table are ordered ascending by the specific column’s values.
-If the same label is clicked again, the order is reversed: the rows in the table are now ordered descending by the specific column’s values.
+Extend the table functionality so that each column table heading is a link.
+When the heading is clicked, the rows in the table are ordered ascending by the specific column’s values.
+If the same label heading is clicked again, the order is reversed: the rows in the table are ordered descending by the specific column’s values.

-When the rows of a table has been sorted by a specific column, an arrow is often showed beside the column’s label indicating the direction the rows has been sorted in.
-It is also often seen that the column’s label is presented in another font color or font weight (bold / regular).
+When the rows of a table have been sorted by a specific column, an arrow is often displayed beside the column’s heading indicating the direction the rows have been sorted in.
+The column’s heading is often presented in another font color or font weight (bold / regular) to indicate ordering has been performed.

 Rationale

-The pattern provides an easy way to get and overview and compare rows in a table.
+The pattern provides an easy way to organize and compare data in a table.
 Furthermore, the pattern is also well known from desktop applications dealing with rows of data.